Advocates' Forum 2020 Letter from the Editors

 “On the Ethics of Mindfulness-Based Interventions,” by Howard Ruan, examines the broad appeal of mindfulness in secular stress reduction and how this secular mindfulness resembles and differs from the traditional Buddhist practice.
 While some have criticized secular mindfulness as cultural appropriation, Ruan puts forth a model of coexistence in a discussion of needed redefinitions.

-in America.
+The last paper takes a more personal approach in ruminating on an epidemic completely unlike the current pandemic: gun violence in America.
 Kira Monin, in “Framing and Agenda Setting Following the Mass Shooting Attack in Christchurch, New Zealand,” starts with personal experience before following New Zealand Prime Minister Jacinda Ardern’s public responses in the week following the shooting.
 This close tracking allows a deep examination of the contrasting American and New Zealander responses to a mass shooting and contemplation of effective framing.

 We hope that you find these papers as interesting as engaging as we did and that you recognize the many lessons and insights that can be applied elsewhere.
 As situations are changing rapidly everywhere, social workers will play a key role in advocating for just conditions.
 These are the types of ideas and methods of thinking that will get us there.